 Can you backwash while vacuuming?

-If this happens, then you can backwash without having to disconnect the vacuum hose etc. but of course, you will have to stop vacuuming while you are going through the backwash process above.
+If this happens, you can backwash without having to disconnect the vacuum hose, etc., but of course, you will have to stop vacuuming while you are going through the backwash process above.

 Should I backwash after shocking pool?

-Generally speaking, this wouldn’t be a sensible idea as you will be flushing some chlorine shock straight to waste.
-It would be much better to backwash, rinse and only then shock your pool.
+Generally speaking, this wouldn’t be sensible as you would be flushing some chlorine shock straight to waste.
+It would be much better to backwash, rinse and then shock your pool.

 Do all pools need to be backwashed?